evelinavait/Financial-Intelligence/ND3/README.md

 -------------
 ## 3. Writing a trading strategy in Python
-This folder contains Python code and data.
-Implementing a mean reversion strategy - Bollinger Bands indicator, i.e. creating a trading system and simulation, including all trading costs, and optimising it by finding the best parameter sets.
+This folder contains Python code `Finansinis_intelektas_ND3_E_Vaitkeviciute.ipynb` and data `META.csv`.
+Here, a mean reversion strategy is implemented using the Bollinger Bands indicator, i.e. a trading system and a simulation are created, including all trading costs, and optimisation is performed to find the best parameter sets.

 The final version of the mean reversion strategy is implemented using: